bautrey37/bautrey37/README.md

 My name is Brandon Autrey!
 I am about to finish my Master's in Software Engineering at the University of Tartu.

-## 🔭 I am currently looking for a job in ...

-Mid/Senior position in BE development.

 ## 🌱 I'm want to continue to learn ...

 Building FE apps in React and VueJS.